lestoilfante/MfaOnDemand/README.md

 `Invoke-MoDMfa` does not have any dependencies.
 `Add-MoDCredentials` and `Get-MoDCredentials` require **Microsoft.Graph** module and `Application.ReadWrite.All` permissions on Entra ID Tenant.

+## Contributing

+I'd like to expand MfaOnDemand with additional MFA `Providers` and probably there's potential for more features within its scope.
+If you have specific use cases or know of MFA service providers that you’d like to see implemented, please feel free to share your ideas or submit a PR.

 ## License & Copyright